DevCurly/Curly-s-Code_Editor/README.md

 # Exports
-Export your code in many types of files and not just python When you save the file add the extension what you need for the type (Make a C file by putting .c at the end)
+Export in any format you want without any problem!

 # Requirements
+(Only for the main.py script, not the builded proyect)
   # Minimal
     Python
     Tkinter